Chapter One: A Fast and Fleeting Food

 “It’s also vegan”, said another.

 I nodded appreciatively at this and gave Val a concerned look.
+She had short black bangs and her hard smooth face featured a bright smile but dead eyes.
 I sipped at the shake again and fought the urge to remark on it being a damn good milkshake.
 There was no telling who worked for the Quentin Containment Force these days – this could be a classic case of entrapment.

 I finished my meal and begged my leave.
 Before they let me go, though, the iron-workers insisted that I take some for the road.
 Val held a large burlap sack open at the end of the long table we were seated at and the other women slid everything upon the table into it.
 When it was full with noodles, paste, drinks, plates and cutlery Val tied it shut and handed it to me.
 I buckled under the weight of it instantly and thought for a moment my spine might not recover.
 I managed to get out from under it, though, and so bid my generous hosts goodbye as I dragged it behind me towards the hazy sunset of that late summer.